windmill-labs/windmilldocs/blog/2023-01-31-issue-tracker-p2/index.md

 1. Insert a `Button` component.
 1. Enter `Update Issue` as the Label.
 1. Align it to the bottom-left corner.
-1. Find the ID of the `Load Issues` background script and check `Recompute` on it in the `Recompute others` section.
+1. Find the ID of the `Load Issues` background runnable and check `Recompute` on it in the `Recompute others` section.
 1. Click `Create an inline script`, select `Deno` as language, name it `Update Issue` and paste in the following code: